Tasking

 difference of about four seconds after three iterations of the loop due to

-the drift introduced by Computational_Intensive_App
+the drift introduced by Computational_Intensive_App.
+Using the

-statement, however, we're able to avoid this time drift
+delay until statement, however, we're able to avoid this time drift

 and have a regular interval of exactly one second: